-The Bonds will be represented by interests in one or more permanent global securities in definitive fully registered form, without interest coupons attached, which will be registered in the name of a nominee for DTC and which will be deposited on or before the Closing Date with a custodian for DTC.
-Financial institutions, acting as direct and indirect participants in DTC, will represent your beneficial interests in the global security.
+The bonds will be represented by interests in one or more permanent global securities in definitive fully registered form, without interest coupons attached, which will be registered in the name of the common depositary of Euroclear and Clearstream and which will be deposited on or before the Closing Date with the common depositary for Euroclear and Clearstream.
+Upon receipt of the global securities, the common depositary will credit the respective principal amounts of the bonds represented by such global securities to the accounts of Euroclear and Clearstream.
+Financial institutions, acting as direct and indirect participants in either Euroclear or Clearstream, will represent your beneficial interests in the global security.
 These financial institutions will record the ownership and transfer of your beneficial interests through book-entry accounts, eliminating the need for physical movement of securities.

-If you wish to hold securities through the DTC system, you must either be a direct participant in DTC or hold through a direct participant in DTC.
-Direct participants include securities brokers and dealers, banks, trust companies, clearing corporations and certain other organizations that have accounts with DTC.
-Euroclear and Clearstream participate in DTC through their New York depositaries.
-Indirect participants are securities brokers and dealers, banks and trust companies that do not have an account with DTC, but that clear through or maintain a custodial relationship with a direct participant.
-Thus, indirect participants have access to the DTC system through direct participants.
+If you wish to hold securities through the Euroclear or Clearstream system, you must either be a direct participant in Euroclear or Clearstream or hold through a direct participant in Euroclear or Clearstream.
+Direct participants include securities brokers and dealers, banks, trust companies, clearing corporations and certain other organizations that have accounts with Euroclear or Clearstream.
+Indirect participants are securities brokers and dealers, banks and trust companies that do not have an account with Euroclear or Clearstream, but that clear through or maintain a custodial relationship with a direct participant.
+Thus, indirect participants have access to the Euroclear or Clearstream system through direct participants.